-Ticks are a serious problem, as they are known carriers of disease.
+Ticks are a serious problem, as they are known carriers of the disease.
 There are two primary types of ticks — soft ticks and hard ticks.
 Learning about the differences will help you quickly identify any ticks that you encounter and better understand the risks that are associated with them.

-Soft ticks are a type of arthropod that feeds on blood from animal and human hosts.
-There are about 150 species of soft ticks, compared to the 650 species of hard ticks in the world.
+Soft ticks are a type of arthropod that feeds on blood from the animal and human hosts.
+There are about 150 species of soft ticks compared to the 650 species of hard ticks in the world.
 Soft ticks are much larger than hard ticks, making them easier to see and identify, particularly in their adult stage.

 Soft ticks typically appear in the western United States.
 These ticks thrive in hot, dry conditions.
 They seek out habitats where they can find ample hosts, such as rodent burrows or pigeon roosts.
 Soft ticks like to feed on mice, rabbits, and birds.

 If a cabin or home is infested with rodents, it’s more likely that it will get infested with ticks, too.
 Soft ticks prefer to seek out only simple dwellings like cabins or sheds.
 They’re less likely to appear in well-established neighborhoods.

 Soft ticks feed only briefly on their hosts before dropping off and retreating.
 When they’re not feeding, soft ticks will hide in nearby cracks, crevices, and furniture waiting for the next meal.

 - Soft ticks are very long-lived.
 While hard ticks live anywhere from two months to three years, soft ticks can live as long as 16 years.
 The females of the species lay their eggs often in batches of 20 to 50 after each feeding.
 Most soft tick species do not bury themselves on their hosts.
 They will feed for just a short time, then detach.